MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-register-new-vendors.md

 Vendor cards hold the information that is required to buy products from the vendor.
 For more information, see [How to: Record Purchases](purchasing-how-record-purchases.md) and [How to: Register New Items](inventory-how-register-new-items.md).

+> [!NOTE]
-**Note**: If vendor templates exist for different vendor types, then a window appears when you create a new vendor card from where you can select an appropriate template.
+>   If vendor templates exist for different vendor types, then a window appears when you create a new vendor card from where you can select an appropriate template.
 If only one vendor template exists, then new vendor cards always use that template.

 ## <a name="to-create-a-new-vendor-card"></a>To create a new vendor card
 1. On the Home page, choose **Vendors** to open the list of existing vendors.